dckc/umqhele/README.md

 Unqhele uses ion-fsu for its video.
 In order to run ion-fsu, you will have to install Golang.
 You can download and install it from *[Go](https://golang.org/doc/install)*.
 Once that is done.
 You can following the instructions found on the ion-sfu readme page to install and run it *[ion-sfu](https://github.com/pion/ion-sfu)*.

 #### Umqhele Installation
  It uses Vue.js 3 as its framework and Bulma components for its UI styling.
-In order to run it, first ensure you acn [start up Agoric][gs] correctly.
+In order to run it, first ensure you can [start up Agoric][gs] correctly.
 Then follow the steps below.
 ```bash
 $ git clone https://github.com/ski/umqhele.git
 $ cd umqhele